Maximizing Social Influence in Nearly Optimal Time: An Approximation Algorithm for Influence Maximization

 The idea behind the proof of Theorem \ref{thm.alg1.correctness} is as follows.
-First, we observe that the influence of a set of nodes $S$ is precisely $n$ times the probability that a randomly selected node $u$ influences any node from $S$ in the transpose graph $g^T$.
+First, we observe that the influence of a set of nodes $S$ is precisely $n$ times the probability that a node $u$, chosen uniformly at random, influences a node from $S$ in the transpose graph $g^T$.

-\begin{observation} For each subset of nodes $S \subseteq \calg$, $\E_{g \sim \calg}[I_g(S)] = n{\Pr}_{u, g \sim \calg}[S \cap C_{g^T}(u) \neq \emptyset].$ \end{observation} \begin{proof}
+\begin{observation} For each subset of nodes $S \subseteq \calg$, $\E_{g \sim \calg}[I_g(S)] = n \cdot {\Pr}_{u, g \sim \calg}[S \cap C_{g^T}(u) \neq \emptyset].$ \end{observation} \begin{proof}

 \end{proof}